ld4lt/linguistic-annotation/survey/required-features.md

 Web Annotation: `(-)` (No reference vocabulary defined, but annotations can be defined as subclasses of OLiA classes)

 LAF: `(+)` (LAF and other ISO/TC37 standards: pointing to [ISOCat](http://www.isocat.org/), no longer maintained, successor solutions are only emerging: [CCR](https://www.clarin.eu/ccr), [DatCatInfo](http://www.datcatinfo.net/#/))

+### A.9 Compatible with Web Annotation vocabulary

+Web Annotation is an important standard, and the only actual W3C standard for RDF-based annotations on the web.
+Compatibility with Web Annotation is thus a requirement.

+If a vocabulary
+- builds and refines Web Annotation data structures, mark as `+`
+- is transformable into / can be used in combination with Web Annotation, but is redundant (i.e., provides its own vocabulary for aspects covered by Web Annotation), mark as `(+)`
+- can be used for some (which?) use cases in combination with Web Annotation, but has incompatible conceptualizations, mark as `(-)`
+- otherwise, `-`

+NIF: `(+)` (Hellmann et al. 2013 describe the use of NIF string URIs as Web Annotation targets)

+Web Annotation: `+`

+### A.10 Compatible with NIF 2.0 core vocabulary

+NIF has an indepndent user and developer community that should be involved in the results of any harmonization effort, compatibility with NIF is thus a requirement.

+If a vocabulary
+- builds and refines NIF data structures, mark as `+`
+- is transformable into / can be used in combination with NIF, but is redundant (i.e., provides its own vocabulary for aspects covered by NIF), mark as `(+)`
+- can be used for some (which?) use cases in combination with NIF, but has incompatible conceptualizations, mark as `(-)`
+- otherwise, `-`

+NIF: `+`

+Web Annotation: `(-)` (conversion restricted to types of annotation supported by NIF, potential loss of information, e.g., distinction between target and annotation, resp., body and annotation is unclear)

+CoNLL-RDF: `+` (extends NIF vocabulary with data structures for one-word-per-line annotations, e.g., CoNLL, SketchEngine formats, see [here](https://github.com/acoli-repo/conll-rdf/); note the [extension for the encoding of trees](https://github.com/acoli-repo/conll-rdf/blob/master/examples/tree-example.sh) by means of [POWLA](http://purl.org/powla/powla.owl))

+Ligt: `+` (extends NIF vocabulary with specifications for morphology (interlinear glossed text); still under development, see [here](https://github.com/acoli-repo/ligt)

+### A.11 Compatible with ISO standards

+Much community work on standardization has been going into a standardization process conducted within ISO TC37.
+Unfortunately, documentation is partially available only, so we consider compliancy with [LAF](https://www.cs.vassar.edu/~ide/papers/ISO+24612-2012.pdf) only, here.
+For application-specific substandards of LAF (MAF, SynAF, SemAF), cf. discussion below.

+ISO standards by themselves are not directly compatible with NIF or Web Annotation as long as they are lacking an RDF serialization.
+A LAF serialization has been the basis for developing [POWLA](http://purl.org/powla/powla.owl)) that can be used in combination with either NIF or Web Annotation.

+NIF: `-` (no generic data structures for linguistic annotation; conflates regions and nodes, see below)

+Web Annotation: `(+)` (regions ~ targets, nodes ~ annotation, annotation ~ body; but no linguistic data structures, combination has been explored by [Verspoor et al. (2012)](https://www.aclweb.org/anthology/W12-3610.pdf).

 ## B. Expressiveness